mbrukman/sense-engine/README.md

 };
 ```

-The following output methods of the dashboard can be called at any time to handle output from the worker process.
+The following output methods of the dashboard can be called at any time to handle output from the dashboard.
 In particular, they allow the 'execute' function to output any result or error associated with a chunk of code.

 ```javascript
 // Display the string as plain text output.